The stages of type 1 diabetes

 Importantly, we know that screening, combined with health follow-ups and education, can significantly reduce the rate of developing a dangerous condition called diabetic ketoacidosis (DKA) when diagnosed.
 In fact, it has been shown that T1D screening and health follow-up reduces rates of DKA at diagnosis by 90%.

-DKA occurs when low levels of insulin and high blood sugar levels result in acidic ketones in the blood.
+DKA occurs when low levels of insulin and high blood glucose levels result in acidic ketones in the blood.
 Left untreated, DKA can be fatal.
 DKA at diagnosis is also associated with worse long-term health effects, so preventing it from happening is important.

 Screening can also allow people at high risk of developing T1D to enter clinical trials looking to delay the progression to Stage 3 T1D.